veksha/cuda_lsp/readme/readme.txt

 Config file must be named lsp_*.json ("lsp_" prefix and ".json" suffix).

-"Hover dialog" feature: dialog appears when you stop moving the mouse cursor, over some identifier, with Ctrl-key pressed (Command-key on macOS).
+"Hover dialog" feature: dialog appears when you stop moving the mouse cursor, over some identifier, with Ctrl-key pressed (if on macOS: Command-key).

+"Definition" / "References" / "Implementation" features: you can call them from the "Hover" dialog, or using menu items in "Plugins / LSP Client", or using app's Command Palette.

 Example for Python